Restricted living puts a lid on consumer demand

 6. Data should be your single source of truth

 Data-driven decisioning is required to address new needs, make the right choice of which of your customers have the highest potential, and which processes should be automated.
-Automation is instrumental in your efforts to minimise waste and maximize output.
+Automation is instrumental in your efforts to minimise waste and maximise output.
 You will need access to high quality, integrated digital and non-digital data in real or near-real-time.
 You should have a single source of truth and a way to activate the data for communication, reporting and in processes.
 Without this, you will not be able to streamline marketing operations and increase efficiency.
 Be pragmatic and aim for rapid improvements in your data literacy and ability to act upon data.
 Be careful not to embark on large enterprise data integration projects with uncertain long-term outcomes.
-(See Emma Storbacka’s Avaus Expert Talk)

 Recommendations for the mid-term (Q3-Q4/2020) and long-term (2021 onwards) will follow shortly.